 - READ ALSO: Lightest Gaming Laptops

-There you go, these were the 5 best gaming laptop brands in 2022.
-These manufacturers are currently making the best gaming laptops, though there might be some reordering depending if you’re looking for something cheap or something that’s a total moonshot on performance.
+There you go, these were the 5 best gaming laptop brands in 2023.
+These manufacturers are currently making the best gaming laptops, though there might be some reordering depending on if you’re looking for something cheap or something that’s a total moonshot on performance.

 If you’re looking for a budget option, most of the brands on this list have been making good laptops for quite a while, and will often have a backstock of some of their older models, allowing you to get a much better deal on something that will perform just as well (or better) than some of this year’s budget options.